math280h/loghandler/README.md

 - Log to multiple endpoints at once
 - Support for STDOUT, Elasticsearch, Database (MySQL, PostgreSQL, SQLite), and more coming soon.
 - Easy syntax
+- Fail-over reporting (If one endpoint fails it will be reported to the other endpoints)

 ## Installing